 Search or find options contain additional options that make finding information or files easier.
 We have listed some of these options below.
 Please note that these options may or may not be available for all programs.

 - Use search grouping.
-For example, any text within quotes, like "search example" would find anything containing the words "search example" next to each other but not "search" or "example" by themselves.
-Another example of grouping is using a '+' in-between the text, like search+example.
+For example, any text in quotes, like "search example" would find anything containing the words "search example" next to each other but not "search" or "example" by themselves.
+Another example of grouping is using a '+' between the text, like search+example.

 - In most online searches, you can exclude text from your search by adding the '-' sign before a word.
 For example, computer help -paid searches for anything containing the words "computer help," but only show results for pages that do not contain the word "paid."